jmalczak/jmalczak.github.io.build/app/_posts/2015-01-06-using-t4-templates.md

 }
 {% endhighlight %}

-Syntax of T4 is not one of my favorites but you can get used to it if you use good editor with proper code highlighting.
+Syntax of T4 is not among my favorites but you can get used to it if you use good editor with a proper code highlighting.
 Final generated class for our simple example will look like this:

 {% highlight csharp %}
 namespace WebSiteCore.Common.Models.Domain.EntityDictionary